-With a view to providing study opportunities for students with Associate Degree (AD)/Higher Diploma (HD) qualifications, the University introduced the Special Admissions Scheme (SAS) in Year 2000.
+To provide learning opportunities for local students with Associate Degree (AD)/Higher Diploma (HD) qualifications, the University introduced the SAS in 2000.

-Applicants of the SAS route will be granted advanced standing upon successful admission, leading to a reduction in the number of credit units required to obtain a Bachelor's degree.
+Upon admission, applicants taking the SAS route will be granted advanced standing, reducing the number of credit units required to obtain a Bachelor's degree.

-To be eligible to apply for senior-year (Advanced Standing II) admission under the SAS, you must be a final-year graduating student or a graduate of an AD/HD programme recognised by the University.
+To apply for senior-year (Advanced Standing II) admission under the SAS, you must be a final-year student or graduate of an AD/HD programme recognised by the University.

-There are no CGPA or overall mark requirements for the purpose of application.
-However, as competition for admission is keen, accepted applicants are normally expected to have completed the AD/HD award with a CGPA of ≥ 3.0 or equivalent overall mark, or a credit award.
-Individual programmes may set a higher requirement.
+No CGPA or overall mark requirements are set for the purpose of application.
+However, as competition for admission is keen, accepted applicants are normally expected to have completed an AD/HD with a CGPA ≥ 3.0 or an equivalent overall mark, or a credit award.
+Individual programmes may set higher requirements.

-For final-year AD/HD students, offers of admission will be conditional upon the successful attainment of the AD/HD award, with a specified CGPA, overall mark or award classification, if deemed appropriate.
+For final-year AD/HD students, offers of admission will be conditional upon the successful attainment of an AD/HD award, accompanied by a specified CGPA, overall mark or award classification if deemed appropriate.

-Senior-year (Advanced Standing II) admission is available to local students only*.
+Senior-year (Advanced Standing II) admission is only available to local students.

-A key feature of the SAS is the award of advanced standing, in recognition of prior studies, upon admission.
+A key feature of the SAS is that senior-year entrants are awarded advanced standing in recognition of prior study upon admission.

-Senior-year entrants will receive Advanced Standing II, enabling them to complete their studies with a minimum of 60 credit units (instead of 120 credit units in a standard four-year curriculum), subject to the requirements of individual degrees/majors.
-No credit transfer will be considered for advanced standing entrants.
-Instead, they may be granted an exemption from specific courses based on prior study.
-Credit units are not earned for an exempted course.
+Senior-year entrants will receive Advanced Standing II, enabling them to complete their studies with a minimum of 60 credit units (instead of 120 credit units for a standard four-year curriculum), subject to the requirements of individual degrees/majors.
+Students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
+Instead, they may be granted an exemption from specific courses based on their prior study.
+Credit units are not earned for exempted courses.

-AD/HD graduates who are unable to gain admission to a senior-year (Advanced Standing II) place may be considered for Advanced Standing I admission.
-The minimum graduation requirement for Advanced Standing I students is 90 credit units (instead of 120 credit units in a standard four-year curriculum), subject to the requirements of individual degrees/majors.
+AD/HD graduates who do not receive a senior-year (Advanced Standing II) place may be considered for Advanced Standing I admission.
+The minimum graduation requirement for Advanced Standing I students is 90 credit units (instead of 120 credit units for a standard four-year curriculum), subject to the requirements of individual degrees/majors.